 It’s much easier when you have another human aboard to take responsibility for one or the other, but you should always make sure that you know where your dog is and what they are doing while still paying attention to driving.
 Losing focus on either can be disastrous.

-More than a few dogs have been lost at sea after falling overboard when their owners weren’t paying attention and drove off without them.
+More than a few dogs have been lost at sea after falling overboard when their humans weren’t paying attention and drove off without them.
 If you can’t dedicate enough of your focus to your dog or driving, leave your dog at home or bring another responsible human along for the ride.